 There are several bad habits that can hinder your progress to a healthier heart.
-While some habits are more obvious to associate with poor heart health, i.e., eating foods high in fat or smoking, there are other habits you may not link to poor heart health.
+While some practices are more obvious to associate with poor heart health, like eating foods high in trans fat or smoking, there are other habits you may not necessarily link to poor heart health.
 These habits can include:

 - Undiagnosed depression